feimlyang/clinic-services-android/README.md

 #### Features:(for admin user)
 * Can delete Employee and Patient Accounts by username.
 * Can add, edit and delete Services.
-* Service is stored by key of serviceName, and has three attributes: category, subcategory, rolePerforming.
-  Click on each service in service list to see attribute information.
+* Service is stored by key of serviceName, and has three attributes: category, subcategory, rolePerforming.  **CLICK** on each service in **service list** to see attribute information.
 * Integrated with CircleCI.
 * Developed 5 unit tests: